When Vision Fails: Text Attacks Against ViT and OCR: Evaluation

-\smallsection{Defended Toxic Classifier} Similarly, we evaluated another model defended from Unicode attacks via TrOCR.
-In this experiment, the downstream model is IBM's toxic content classifier~\cite{ibm_toxic}.
-We use the Wikipedia Detox Dataset~\cite{thain_dixon_wulczyn_2017} as the inputs from which we craft adversarial examples.
+Similarly, we evaluated another model defended from Unicode attacks via TrOCR.
+In this experiment, the downstream model is IBM's toxic content classifier~\citep{ibm_toxic}.
+We use the Wikipedia Detox Dataset~\citep{thain_dixon_wulczyn_2017} as the inputs from which we craft adversarial examples.

 The classification performance of the defended model over varying attack budgets is shown in \Cref{fig:toxic}.
 There is, again, a negative relationship between the performance of the model and the attack budget.
 In fact, with a budget of just two diacritical marks, the performance of the model falls below random (i.e. 50\% correct classification).